wanhy13/cse438-black-jack/README.txt

 1. Because our creative portion has the bet function, so the player must hit the bet button first so the bet would be fixed.
 Then the player would be able to use gestures to choose hit or stand.
 2. For this rubric: A new round is automatically started after each round We use snackbar to notify the player if they lose or win.
 So the player has to choose to close to snackbar before the new round will automatically start.
-3. If player doesnâ€™t play any round, the player will not show up in the leader board
+3. If player doesn’t play any round, the player will not show up in the leader board

 Creative portion:
 1. Bet Function